pluralsight/guides/how-to-migrate-a-virtual-machine-from-virtualbox-4-x-to-vmware-workstation-9-x-or-10/article.md

 Crazy ride isn't?
 After this last step you need to reconfigure your network and add the VMware additions to your virtual machine.

-I hope this tutorial can be helpful if you face migration problems between Virtualbox and VMWare, and I hope you have enjoy this reading.
+I hope this tutorial can be helpful if you face migration problems between Virtualbox and VMWare, and I hope you have enjoyed this article.

 Thanks!